-Prerequisite(s): 'C' grade or better in an approved 700 clock hour career center program and completion of 12 credit hours of course work at Missouri State University-West Plains.
+Prerequisite(s): A grade of C or better in an approved 700 clock hour career center program and completion of 12 credit hours of course work at Missouri State University-West Plains.
 A variable content course resulting from an articulation agreement with the Ozark Mountain Technical Center or other approved career center.